Jerry Levin (journalist): Life and career

 2009's "Unsung Heroes of Compassion".

 Personal life

 Levin was born in Detroit in 1932.
 He attended Northwestern University and was in the United States Navy.
-He and his wife, Lucile "Sis" Levin (née Moss) had six children.
+He and his wife, Lucile "Sis" Levin (née Hare) had six children.
 Levin lived in Birmingham, Alabama at the end of his life, and died on February 6, 2020, at the age of 87.